Skip to main content

 • package.json contains the component definition, dependencies, and more

-• template.hbs is a template containing the markup
+• view.ts is a template containing the markup

-• server.js is an optional file, needed when the component has some logic
+• server.ts is an optional file, needed when the component has some logic

 Additionally the component can have static contents such as images, js, and files that will be referenced in the html markup and any other files that will be useful for the development such as tests, docs, etc.